-- To built a pleasant environment where people can work and play.
+- To build a pleasant environment where people can work and play.

-- To manage existing woodland as a sustainable multi purpose resource to help the city adapt to climate change.
+- To manage existing woodland as a sustainable resource to help the city adapt to climate change.

 - To increase woodland and tree cover.